Mintio/country-service/README.md

 # Country service #

-Country service is a Spring Boot REST API written in Java 8.
+Country service is a very simple Spring Boot REST API written in Java 8.
 Service uses JPA and data is handled by CRUD -operations.
 Database is H2 in-memory DB.
 REST API documentation with testing options is made by [Swagger](https://swagger.io/).